Funded through a grant from

 would like financial and academic support for great ideas

 The National STEM Scholar Program works to inspire the creativity and passion of middle school science teachers, ten of whom will be selected for this prestigious program.
-The next set of Scholars will be hosted by The Gatton Academy of Mathematics and Science and The Center for Gifted Studies from June 3 - 9, 2018 at Western Kentucky University in Bowling Green, Kentucky.
+The next set of Scholars will be hosted by The Gatton Academy of Mathematics and Science and The Center for Gifted Studies May 30 - June 5, 2021 at Western Kentucky University in Bowling Green, Kentucky.
+Applicants must be teachers from the United States who teach science classes a majority of the day in grades 6, 7, and/or 8 and have at least two years of previous experience teaching science.
+Applications are due February 1.

 Scholars will engage in hands-on, minds-on science activities; connect with speakers and thought leaders in STEM education; learn with skilled science educators; and develop a creative Challenge Project for classroom implementation.
 Each Scholar will receive a Chromebook and funding for Challenge Project supplies and materials.